paritytech/parity-ui/README.md

    $ ../../../parity-webapp/generate/index.js > ../lib.rs # we assume that you have `parity-webapp` repo
    ```

-   You still need to keep your files in `./parity-myapp/src/web` (only binary files are inlined in `lib.rs`)
+   You still need to keep your files in `./parity-myapp/src/web`

 1. Commit the results and put it to some github repo.